agenda/agendash/README.md

 # Roadmap

 - [x] Improve default security
-- [ ] Compatibility with agenda v3
+- [x] Compatibility with agenda v3
-- [x] Polish backend so it is more efficient
+- [x] Polish backend so it is more efficient (MongoDB Aggregation queries were rewritten and optimized)
 - [ ] Get more test coverage
-- [ ] Add middlewares for KOA and other express-like libraries
+- [ ] Add middlewares for KOA, fastify, and other express-like libraries
 - [ ] You decide!
+Submit a feature request

 ### Install